Natural Health Message — Herbs, Remedies & Nutrition for Whole-Body Wellness.

 • Glass pitcher or jar

-1. Rinse fresh acerola cherries thoroughly.
-Remove any stems or damaged fruit.
-If using frozen pulp, thaw slightly.
+1. Rinse fresh acerola cherries well and remove stems or damaged fruit.
+If using frozen pulp, thaw it slightly.

-3. Blend on medium speed for 15–30 seconds — just enough to break up the fruit.
-Do not over-blend, as excessive blending introduces oxygen and can accelerate vitamin C loss.
+3. Blend on medium for 15–30 seconds — just enough to break up the fruit.
+Over-blending whips in air and can speed vitamin C loss.

-4. Strain through a fine mesh strainer or nut milk bag to remove seeds and pulp.
+4. Strain through a fine-mesh strainer or nut-milk bag to catch seeds and pulp.

-5. Sweeten to taste (honey, maple syrup, or stevia).
-Skip if blending with other sweet fruits.
+5. Sweeten to taste with honey, maple syrup, or stevia, or skip it if you are blending with sweeter fruit.

-6. Drink immediately for best nutrition.
-Refrigerate any leftovers in a sealed container for up to 24 hours, or freeze in ice cube trays.
+6. Drink it soon for the most vitamin C. Refrigerate leftovers in a sealed container for up to 24 hours, or freeze in ice cube trays.

 • 2 cups cold filtered water